thisconnect/port/readme.md

 });
 ```

+### Method: Port.isRunning

+Returns true when the instance is connected and it is safe to send data with the `write` method.

 ### Method: Port.parseFlags

 Internal method, eventually useful for debugging.
 Turns flags object into an array.
 Adds dash prefix, omits flags that are falsy, supports path array, ensures -path and -open to be at the last position.